MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

 ## Learn more

 That's it!
-You just got up and running with Materialize Cloud to create your first materialized view and try out some common patterns enabled by SQL on streams.
-We encourage you to continue exploring the PubNub source using the supported [SQL commands](/sql/), and read through the following resources for a more comprehensive overview:
+You just got up and running with Materialize Cloud, creating your first materialized view and trying out some common queries enabled by SQL on streams.
+We encourage you to continue exploring the PubNub source using the supported [SQL commands](/sql/).
+You can read through the following resources for more comprehensive overviews:

 * [Connect to Materialize Cloud](../connect-to-cloud)
 * [Materialize Cloud Account Limits](../account-limits)